dodsonphillip62/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the inevitability of encountering unexpected user behavior or input.
 It serves as a reminder to always consider the end-user and potential edge cases when designing and implementing code.

+# 2023-11-30
+- "Programming wisdom for today: Always write code as if the person who will maintain it is a violent psychopath who knows where you live."
+This quote by Martin Golding emphasizes the importance of writing clean, well-structured, and easily understandable code to make it easier for others to maintain and extend in the future.